Bedrock-OSS/bedrock-wiki/docs/items/item-components.md

 ## Tags

-Determines which tags are included on a given item.
+The `tags` component determines which tags are attached to an item.

+Type: Object

+- `tags`: Array
+    - List of tags attached to the item.

 <CodeHeader>minecraft:item > components</CodeHeader>